george-language/glang/README.md

 # GeorgeLanguage
-GeorgeLanguage - The programming language for everyone!
+The simple programming language for everyone!